Adventure Sports Center International: Course Design

 The course plans were drawn by the McLaughlin Whitewater Design Group, architects of the Ocoee Whitewater Center, which served as the canoe slalom venue for the 1996 Summer Olympics in Atlanta.
 The Ocoee facility is the only Olympic whitewater venue built in a riverbed, using natural boulders to direct the water flow, and McLaughlin used a similar design here—with a channel shaped like a natural streambed and lined with natural boulders blasted from the mountaintop.
 The purpose was both aesthetic and practical.
 Irregular surfaces dampen the water surges that can occur in geometrically regular artificial channels.

 The first 100 meters of the course originally began with a stream-wide drop from the start pool and a split around a "Dark Destroyer" boulder in the middle of the stream.
-However, in the winter of 2013 the top drop was narrowed and moved back into the start pool, reducing the slope, and the mid-stream boulder was removed.
+However, in the winter of 2013, the top drop was narrowed and moved back into the start pool, reducing the slope, and the mid-stream boulder was removed.
 The next three drops were modified with underwater speed bumps to slow down the water and reduce surges.
-The first 100 meters remains the steepest and narrowest part of the course, but it is now more a pool-drop stream than a continuous rapid.
-At any point swimmers can escape the current and swim ashore.
+The first 100 meters remains the steepest and narrowest part of the course, but it is now more of a pool-drop stream than a continuous rapid.
+At any point, swimmers can escape the current and swim ashore.

 The last 280 meters of the course, starting at the lower bridge beyond the 300-meter competition section, is a practice area with easy put-in and take-out on either shore.
 The last feature is a 10 ft spillway drop into the lower pool.
 A conveyor belt carries boats and paddlers back to the start pool.

 To create standing waves for freestyle (rodeo) competition, hydraulically adjustable wave shaping plates were placed under the water in six locations: two where pump-driven water enters the start pool, and one at the bottom of each of the four concrete-walled spillway drops.
 Jimmy Blakeney, 2003 U.S. National Freestyle Kayak Champion, assisted in the final design of the wave shapers.

-IFC Canoe Slalom World Championships
+ICF Canoe Slalom World Championships

-On December 11, 2012 Adventure Sports Center International's bid was selected in Paris, France and they became the official site for the IFC World Championships.
-In 2014, ASCI was the official venue of the 2014 IFC Canoe Slalom World Championships.
+On December 11, 2012, Adventure Sports Center International's bid was selected in Paris, France, and they became the official site for the ICF World Championships.
+In 2014, ASCI served as the official venue for the 2014 ICF Canoe Slalom World Championships.
 The event was held from September 17 to 21, 2014.
-Events included were: men's and women's C1, men's and women's C2, men's and women's K1.
+Events included were the men's and women's C1, the men's and women's C2, and the men's and women's K1.